why do our brains love celebrity conspiracy theories?

 Twitter threads, YouTube videos, Harry and Louis treatise on Tumblr.
 Today, alternative narratives about celebrities are circulating more quickly than ever.

 You may not buy any of the conspiracy theories out there about faked moon landings and inside plots to murder Princess Diana, but the chances are you’ve probably invested in at least one completely outlandish story about a celebrity.
 From the claim that Avril Lavigne died in 2003 and was replaced with a lookalike named Melissa, to the bizarre proposal that Nicolas Cage is a vampire from Victorian times, the wilder the theory, the more people subscribe to it; or at least entertain the narrative.
-So long as there’s a scrap of dubious evidence out there -- in Avril’s case theorists spent hours circling various freckles and analysing her body language in search of tiny differences -- the conspiracy is fair game.
+So long as there’s a scrap of dubious evidence out there -- in Avril’s case theorists spent hours circling various freckles and analyzing her body language in search of tiny differences -- the conspiracy is fair game.

-Conspiracy theories have been all over the news recently for more sinister reasons; in part thanks to a former Campbell's Soup executive who falsely claimed that the company’s CEO, George Soros, was secretly providing aid and provisions to the refugees travelling towards the USA in the so-called “migrant caravan”.
+Conspiracy theories have been all over the news recently for more sinister reasons; in part thanks to a former Campbell's Soup executive who falsely claimed that the company’s CEO, George Soros, was secretly providing aid and provisions to the refugees traveling towards the USA in the so-called “migrant caravan”.
 There are various other well-known conspiracies out there which don’t get much serious air time: 9/11 being an inside job, for example.
 Most people dismiss these hypothetical plots immediately; writing it off as pure delusion, or -- in the case of the Soros conspiracy -- deliberate lies spread with the intention of stirring up hate and unrest among those that are susceptible.

-And yet, when it comes to secret gay relationships between singers in globally successful boy bands, cloned popstars, and murdered eighth members lingering as ghostly spectres in photos of the K-Pop group BTS, we’re hooked.
+And yet, when it comes to secret gay relationships between singers in globally successful boy bands, cloned popstars, and murdered eighth members lingering as ghostly specters in photos of the K-Pop group BTS, we’re hooked.
 I’m not above it, either -- in fact I’ve spent entire mornings meticulously combing through this detailed Powerpoint presentation about how Lorde’s latest album, Melodrama, contains hundreds of highly unlikely clues about an affair with producer Jack Antonoff, behind his ex-girlfriend Lena Dunham’s back.
 Whether the speculation amounts to anything factual hardly matters, and frequently celebrity theories themselves are steeped in irony.
 Their authors likely know full well that Lorde did not directly cause Trump’s election because her affair distracted Lena Dunham from working on Hillary Clinton’s campaign, just as they’re fully aware that Taylor Swift is not really the satanist Zeena LaVey.
 Instead, perhaps it’s just fun to suspend our disbelief for a second, and make an entertaining comment about the strange world we live in.

 “The world is a complex place,” Dr. Daniel Jolley, a senior lecturer in psychology at Staffordshire University, says.
 “We have many different demands, so our brain has developed cognitive shortcuts.
-This allows us to respond quickly -- but a drawback is that this can’t always work in our favour,” he continues, explaining why the human brain is so drawn towards the concept of conspiracy in the first place.
+This allows us to respond quickly -- but a drawback is that this can’t always work in our favor,” he continues, explaining why the human brain is so drawn towards the concept of conspiracy in the first place.
 “One cognitive shortcut -- or cognitive bias -- is proportionality bias.
 This is where we believe a significantly large event must be explained by something equally as large.”
 He gives the example of Princess Diana.
 In reality the royal was killed in a random unfortunate accident; a car crash that took place in a Paris tunnel.

 However, a widespread conspiracy theory also exists which posits that her death is a massive conspiracy by the UK Government.
 In the years following Diana’s death in 1997, the Met Police even launched an enquiry -- Operation Paget - to investigate if these conspiracies had any real substance or grounding.
 After years of investigation, they disproved 175 different theories about the accident.